 |New to Agile?
 What Does the ScrumMaster Do Anyway?||Agile for All|

 |A Scrum Master Is Not a Project Manager by Another Name||Scrum Alliance|

 |Scrum Master Salary||Indeed|

-FAQs: The Lean Methods Group’s Lean Agile Scrum Master Certification
+FAQs: The Lean Methods Group’s Certified Lean Agile Scrum Master for Project Management

-The Lean Agile methodology is appropriate for any software development or IT organization and can be integrated into existing Lean and continuous improvement frameworks.
-Program, project or product managers in software and IT environments will benefit from this course.
-Additionally, operational excellence practitioners and leaders who work with IT departments and software developers are well-suited for Lean Agile Scrum Master certification.
+The Lean Agile methodology is appropriate for nearly any project or product development flow and can be integrated into existing Lean and continuous improvement frameworks.
+Program, project or product managers across a variety of work environments will benefit from this course.

 What prerequisites do I need to enroll in the Lean Agile course?

 Completion of the following eLearning modules are recommended, but not required, before taking Lean Agile: